C.J. Henley C.J. Henley

 Jacksonville dentist Dr. CJ Henley, DMD shares what dentists actually use at home.
 Learn how to choose the best toothpaste for sensitivity, whitening, and long-term oral health.

 You can find thousands of toothpaste reviews online—celebrity endorsements, “top 10” lists, even influencers claiming coconut oil changed their lives.
 But how many of those voices actually treat real mouths every day?
+Let’s change that.
+This is the honest, dentist’s version of the ultimate toothpaste guide—what actually matters, what doesn’t, and what I personally use in my own bathroom cabinet.

 The Myth of the “Perfect Toothpaste”

+Here’s the truth: there’s no single best toothpaste for everyone.
+The right choice depends on your mouth—your enamel, your diet, your habits, and even your medical history.
 Still, most patients (and even some dentists) underestimate how much toothpaste can make or break your daily routine.
 It’s not just a flavor or foam preference.
 The right toothpaste can reduce sensitivity, prevent cavities, and even help preserve dental work for years.

 What Dentists Look for in a Toothpaste